-Trunk-or-Treat - Partnering with the Upper Uwchlan Police Department, the Parks and Recreation Board participated in the first ever Township sponsored Trunk-or-Treat event.
-Held at Hickory Park on October 30, this event invited families to bring decorated cars from which to distribute and collect candy.
-The event will also include outreach by local emergency service organizations.
+Trunk-or-Treat - Partnering with the Upper Uwchlan Police Department, the Parks and Recreation Board participated in the 2nd Annual Township sponsored Trunk-or-Treat event.
+Held at Hickory Park on October 29th, this event invited families to bring decorated cars from which to distribute and collect candy.
+The event also included outreach by local emergency service organizations.